 Other than a few steep spots where I had to work at keeping the bike from picking up too much speed downhill, the reset of the day’s ride was uneventful.
 All-in-all, it was a good day of riding.

 Damage to the bike was minimal.
 The crash bars and BarkBusters did exactly what they were supposed to do.
 The engine cases were untouched and the brake levers survived unharmed.
-I have a couple of scratches on the right-side mirror and a small mark on the plastic near the gauges, but other than that, the bike is fine.
-The dirt I fell down in is more like fine talcum powder than sand and it got into everything so the bike could use a good washing.
+I have a couple of scratches on the right mirror and a small mark on the plastic near the gauges, but other than that, the bike is fine.
+The dirt I fell down in is more like fine talcum powder than sand so it got into everything.
+The bike could use a good washing.

 Unfortunately, a bag of Chex Mix that I had in the saddlebag didn’t fare too well.
 When the bike tipped over, the unopened bag popped and there were Chex all over inside the bag.
 So much for my afternoon snack.

 I was pretty dirty and tired when I got back home, but it was worth it.
 After a shower and a cold beer, I felt good about the day’s ride.
 I got to explore some canyons and back roads that I haven’t been on before, found the limits of my off-road abilities, was reminded not to use the front brake in loose dirt, and didn’t hurt myself or the bike despite falling down twice.
 It was a good day.